SMPTE/smpte-32nf-tlx/json/examples/JSON_schema_example.md

     }...
 ```

 The TLXptpTimestamp “item” is an object that requires the attribute "ptpTime", which is an array containing two integers representing seconds and nanoseconds.
 Both integers are constrained to be positive; but each has a different limit, which comes from the PTP timestamp representation specified in IEEE 1588, e.g., nanoseconds is limited to 999,999,999 and thus rolling over at one second.
-Because they are both explicitly described in the subschema as the array's elements, both are required, and additional elements are explicitly precluded.
+Both are explicitly required and additional elements are explicitly precluded.
 The TLXptpTimestamp item permits additional attributes to be added, which is one way the TLX structure provides future extensibility.

 ## UBJSON encoding